Styyx1/Ruvaak-Readme/README.md

 ### ENB

-Ruvaak comes already set up with [Ebony ENB](https://www.nexusmods.com/skyrimspecialedition/mods/83598).
+Ruvaak comes already set up with [E.V.C.
+ENB](https://www.nexusmods.com/skyrimspecialedition/mods/71743).

 In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with a few options.
 Depending on your PC you might want to check them out.
 If you want to install your own ENB put them into a separate folder in Ruvaak/tools/Enb Manager/Managed ENB.
 You need to manually add them in the ENB Manager program afterwards.
 Click on Skyrim --> Go to the preset Tab --> Add preset.